1 Auditory localization of the barn owl

 Fig.3: Cover image of the manuscript 'Neural Interferences' [6] (1993) - a monomedia interference circuit.
 This simplest interference circuit provides mirror-inverted, topical projections and images between the transmitting field S and the receiving field M. In principle, delay-affected interconnects are assumed in IN.

-The question of why such remarkable features were overlooked for fifty years leads the computer pioneers' path back to McCulloch/Pitts.
+The question of why such remarkable features were overlooked for fifty years leads the computer pioneers' path back to the paper [2] of McCulloch/Pitts 1943.

 Neuroresearchers also inexperiencedly used the node abstraction of conductive pathways for nerves that is common in electrical circuits - not realizing that the transit times of the conductive pathways could become the decisive key to the computer science of nerve networks.